cs1302uga/cs1302-tutorials/exceptions/exceptions.md

 With this syntax, you place code that can throw an exception into the `try` block, then place code for how you want to deal with the exception in the `catch` block.
 These two go together, which is why we often refer to it as a try-catch block.
-During execution, we simply let the exception occur.
-When it does, two things happen:

-1. the exception object is thrown; and
-1. the normal flow of control is disrupted.

-However, instead of terminating program execution, the JVM redirects the flow of control into an appropriate `catch` block.
+During execution, each line in a `try` block is executed until an exception object is throw.
+When the exception is thrown, the JVM redirects the flow of control into an appropriate associated `catch` block.
+After the `catch` block is executed, flow of control is redirected to immediately after the ensite try-catch construct.
 Here is an example:

 ```java